• Thu. Jan 8th, 2026

 DEPICTING VARIOUS SAINTS & SEVERAL BIBLICAL SCENES

-The church inside is adorned with a series of beautiful frescoes and icons that depict various saints and several biblical scenes.
+The church inside is adorned with a series of beautiful frescoes and icons.
+These depict various saints and several biblical scenes.
 These artworks not only enhance the spirituality of the church but also serve as a visual narrative of the Greek Orthodox Christian faith.
-The altar area is particularly noteworthy, forming the focal point of the church’s liturgical activities.
-Behind the church, on a steep slope, there is a cave with a stone bed that is said to have once been inhabited by a hermit monk.
+The altar area is also particularly noteworthy, forming the focal point of the church’s liturgical activities.

 Icons & Frescoes In The Church Of Saints Constantine & Helena In The Village Of Tochni In Larnaca Cyprus